leobalter/FrontInRio-node/readme.md

 Site do FrontInRio
 ==================

-HTML estático na pasta public, só isso
+HTML estatico na pasta public, so isso